 In the console, you can turn Performance Insights on or off when you

 create a DB cluster.
-Enabling Performance Insights at the cluster level allows you
+Enabling Performance Insights allows you to

-manage Performance Insights settings and options at the cluster level.
+manage Performance Insights settings and options for your DB cluster.

-Cluster level settings apply to all DB instances the cluster.
+Cluster level settings apply to all DB instances in the cluster.

 Turning Performance Insights on or off when creating a DB cluster